Workflows

 Pipe |

-The | pipe operator can be used to compose Nextflow processes and operators.
-For example:
+The | pipe operator can be used to chain processes, operators, and workflows:

 process foo {